 Fortran compilation to follow Flecs translation and if only one

-file per run of the translator is desired, then CLOSEF
+file per run of the translator is desired, then CLOSEF can issue

 the appropriate system calls to initiate such a compilation.
 The